The Danza: As signed on one of Boo's pictures, her real name is Mary after her voice actress Mary Gibbs.

 Several other drafts didn't feature Mike at all, and were focused strictly on Sulley and Boo's relationship.

-Another involved a Sully-prototype protagonist named Johnson teaming up with a human child named Mary and becoming Scarers together.
+Another involved a Sulley-prototype protagonist named Johnson teaming up with a human child named Mary and becoming Scarers together.
 The climax would have involved a Friend or Idol Decision, with Johnson wondering if keeping Mary's fixed door a secret was worth it to become Top Scarer.

-Sulley was also going to have a land lady, probably a prototype for Roz.
+In this same treatment Sulley was also going to have a land lady, probably a prototype for Roz.

 Boo was originally going to be slightly older, around 6, but was made younger to make her more dependent on Sulley.

 Sulley was supposed to have glasses, but that idea was scrapped due to concerns about them limiting his expressiveness.

 Early concept art of Randall variably depicted him with a bowtie and/or a waistcoat.